snystrom-github/deep-learning-challenge/README.md

 **Purpose**

 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 The model used the provided data set to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
-The goal is a target predicctive accuracy higher than 75 percent.
+The goal is a target predictive accuracy higher than 75 percent.

 **Data Preprocessing and Cleaning**

-First I preprocessed the data by loading the dataset (charity_data.csv) into a pandas DataFrame and displayed the first few rows using head().
+First I preprocessed the data by loading the dataset (charity_data) into a pandas DataFrame and displayed the first few rows using head().
 I dropped the non-beneficial columns “EIN” and “NAME” and removed them from the dataset using the drop() method.
 Then I used nunique() to determine the number of unique values in each column to see which features were categorical and which could be used for modeling.

 **Handling Categorical Features**